Skip to main content

 }

-Discovery: At 350 concurrent users, p95 latency jumped from 620ms to 3.2 seconds.
-The culprit?
-LLM provider rate limiting combined with database connection pool saturation.
+At 350 concurrent users, p95 latency jumped from 620ms to 3.2 seconds.
+Root cause: LLM provider rate limiting combined with database connection pool saturation.

-Fix: Implemented request queuing with exponential backoff for LLM calls and increased DB pool size from 25 to 100.
-Re-tested at 600 concurrent users—p95 stayed at 750ms.
+Request queuing with exponential backoff for LLM calls.
+DB pool raised from 25 → 100.
+Re-tested at 600 concurrent — p95 stayed at 750ms.

 📊